-Subzonal dispatch of emergency demand resources was mandatory for the 2014/2015 Delivery Year, but only if the subzone was defined by PJM no later than the day before the dispatch.44 Capacity performance demand resources do not need to have a subzone defined by PJM before mandatory dispatch.45 There are thirteen dispatchable subzones in PJM effective April 26, 2017: AEP_CANTON, ATSI_CLE, DPL_SOUTH, PS_NORTH, ATSI_NEWCASOE, PPL_WESCO, ATSI_BLKRIVER, PENELEC_ERIC, APS_EAST, DOM_CHES, DOM_YORKTOWN, AECO_ENGLAND, JCPL_REDBANK.46 Effective 2020/2021 Delivery Year, PJM will procure a single capacity product, Capacity Performance, which does not require defined subzones for dispatch.
-PJM can remove a defined subzone at their discretion.
+Subzonal dispatch became mandatory for emergency demand resources in the 2014/2015 Delivery Year, if the subzone was defined by PJM no later than the day before the dispatch.55 PJM does not measure compliance when demand response is dispatched in a subzone created on the same day as the dispatch.
+There are thirteen dispatchable subzones in PJM effective September 21, 2018: AEP_CANTON, ATSI_CLE, DPL SOUTH, PS_NORTH, ATSI_NEWCASOE, PPL_WESCO, ATSI_BLKRIVER, PENELEC_ERIC, APS_EAST, DOM CHES, DOM_YORKTOWN, AECO_ENGLAND, JCPL REDBANK.56 Effective with the 2020/2021 Delivery Year, PJM will procure a single capacity product, Capacity Performance, which does not require predefined subzones for mandatory dispatch.57

+PJM can remove a defined subzone, and make changes to the subzone, at their discretion.
 Subzones should not be removed once defined, as the subzone may need to be dispatched again in the future.
-The METED_EAST, PENELEC_EAST, PPL_EAST and DOM_NORFOLK subzones were removed by PJM.
+The METED_EAST, PENELEC EAST, PPL EAST and DOM NORFOLK subzones were removed by PJM.
 More subzones may have been removed by PJM but PJM does not keep a record of created and removed subzones.
-The

-MMU recommends that PJM not remove any defined subzones and maintain a public record of all created and removed subzones.

-The subzone design and closed loop interfaces are related.
-PJM implemented closed loop interfaces with the stated purpose of improving the incorporation of reactive constraints into energy prices and to allow emergency DR to set price.47 PJM applies closed loop interfaces so that it can use units needed for reactive support to set the energy price when they would not otherwise set price under the LMP algorithm.
+The MMU recommends that PJM not remove any defined subzones The subzone design and closed loop interfaces are related.
+PJM implemented closed loop interfaces with the stated purpose of improving the incorporation of reactive constraints into energy prices and to allow emergency DR to set price.58 PJM applies closed loop interfaces so that it can use units needed for reactive support to set the energy price when they would not otherwise set price under the LMP algorithm.
 PJM also applies closed loop interfaces so that it can use emergency DR resources to set the real-time LMP when DR resources would not otherwise set price under the fundamental LMP logic.
-Of the 17 closed loop interface definitions, 11 (65 percent) were created for the purpose of allowing emergency DR to set price.48
+Of the 20 closed loop interface definitions, 11 (55 percent) were created for the purpose of allowing emergency DR to set price.59

 Demand resources can be dispatched for voluntary compliance during any hour of any day, but dispatched resources are not measured for compliance outside of the mandatory compliance window for each demand product.
 A demand response event during a product's mandatory compliance window also may not result in a compliance score.
-When demand response events occur for partial hours under 30 minutes or for a subzone dispatch that was not defined one business day before dispatch, the events are not measured for compliance.
+When limited, extended summer and annual demand response events occur for partial hours under 30 minutes or for a subzone dispatch that was not defined one business day before dispatch, the events are not measured for compliance.